Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 This widget lets you quickly view the three main graphs used when measuring the progress of tasks in an agile methodology:

-1.  **Task Velocity** -- this graph shows the total estimated and actual effort delivered in each product release and/or sprint
+1.  **Task Velocity**: this graph shows the total estimated and actual effort delivered in each product release and/or sprint

-2.  **Task Burnup** -- this graph shows the cumulative amount of work outstanding for each release/sprint in the product with separate lines for the estimated, remaining and completed effort.
+2.  **Task Burnup**: this graph shows the cumulative amount of work outstanding for each release/sprint in the product with separate lines for the estimated, remaining and completed effort.

-3.  **Task Burndown** -- this graph shows the remaining work that needs to be done for each release/sprint in the product with separate lines for the estimated, remaining and completed effort.

-For each of the three graphs you can click on the "Display Data Grid" link to display a grid of the underlying data that is represented in the graph and also there are options to save the graph in a variety of different image formats.
+3.  **Task Burndown**: Read more about how this graph works here [here](../Reports-Center/#task-burndown-chart).

 ## Source Code Commits